Ghiftee/Microverse-Js-capstone/README.md

 # Microverse-Js-capstone
-> This capstone project is designed to allow you to view movie lists and interact with movies by liking or commenting.
+> This capstone project is designed to allow you to view movie lists and interact by liking or commenting.

-* It is built as a part of Microverse Web Developer Course.
+It is built as a part of Microverse Web Developer Course.
 This is the capstone project of the second module within the scope of the course.
 This project was created by teamwork.

 ![homepage](https://user-images.githubusercontent.com/51737508/128314056-979f54ff-1fc4-4418-9e4b-c6434b2cc1be.PNG)